 Historic Rittenhouse Town is the remains of an early industrial community built in the late 1600s, making it one of the most historic sites in the city.
 Today, six of the original 45 buildings remain in this spot just off Lincoln Drive.

 Visitors today can enjoy tours, demonstrations, and workshops in the historic buildings nestled among the trees.
-Rittenhouse Town is also a popular entry point for cycling and hiking in Wissahickon Valley Park and for just enjoying nature, especially in the fall.
+It’s also a popular entry point for cycling and hiking in Wissahickon Valley Park or for just enjoying nature, especially in the fall.

 At over 2000 acres, Fairmount Park is full of opportunities for leaf peeping.
 A visit here is one of the highlights of fall in Philadelphia.